Sponsored by:

 Also similar to Omaha, the DC Streetcar has a long and storied history of planning and offers lessons learned in implementation.
 Early proposals for a streetcar started in the late 1990s and a 33-mile streetcar system plan was developed in the early 2000s.

-This is a streetcar system planned developed by the DC Department of Transportation (DDOT) in 2010
+A streetcar system planned developed by the DC Department of Transportation (DDOT) in 2010.

 The first line chosen for construction was for the Anacostia neighborhood in southeast DC, connecting two Metro stations and reusing a former freight railroad mainline.
 Construction began in 2004, three streetcar vehicles were ordered in 2005, and later that year, work stopped largely because of an issue with property ownership of the freight railroad.